EuroPython/website/data/pages-content/volunteers.md

   - Introducing the speakers to the audience
   - Signalling time left to the speakers
   - Making sure talks are finished on time
-  - Moderating Q&A session and help with passing around microphones and introduce remote attendees
+  - Moderating Q&A session and help with passing around microphones and introduce remote attendees.

 ### T-Shirt Handout